 What is the one baptism in water?
 In Ephesians, the Spirit revealed through Paul that there is one baptism — “the washing of water with the word.”
 The one baptism is water baptism.
 This passage also shows that this is how Christ cleansed, sanctified, and made the Church to not have spot or wrinkle and to be without blemish.
 Christ washes the believers with water.
 The work is not of the believer.
 No one baptizes oneself.

 Which water baptism is essential?
 There are two baptisms in water in the New Testament Scriptures.
-There is only one essential baptism in water.
-Acts 22:16 says, “And now why do you wait?
+One baptism is from John for repentance and the other baptism is from Christ.
+Only one baptism is in water and essential to followers of Christ.
+In Acts 22:16, Ananias exhorted Paul, “And now why do you wait?
 Rise and be baptized and wash away your sins, calling on His name.”
-“Baptism now saves you” (1 Pet.
-3:21).
+Peter declared, “Baptism now saves you” (1 Pet 3:21).
 This is the one baptism that washes away sins.
-Acts 2:38 states, “be baptized every one of you in the name of Jesus Christ unto the forgiveness of your sins.”
-This is the one baptism of water.
+In Acts 2:38, Peter commanded, “Be baptized every one of you in the name of Jesus Christ unto the forgiveness of your sins.”
 Baptism in the name of the Lord is in water.
 Peter proclaimed in Acts 10:47–48, “Can any man forbid the water, that these should not be baptized, who have received the Holy Spirit as well as we?
 And he commanded them to be baptized in the name of Jesus Christ.”
 Why would no one forbid?
 Why was this baptism immediate?
 Because “forgiveness of sins is to be received through His name” (Acts 10:43; cf. 1 Cor 6:11).

 This one baptism is the baptism of the Great Commission to all the world.
 Jesus commanded, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,” (Matt 28:19).
 Clearly, this is the one water baptism unto the remission of sins.
 According to Mark, Jesus instructed, “Go into all the world and proclaim the gospel to the whole creation.
 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned” (Mark 16:15–16).
 Lastly, this baptism is always for believers and not infants who are safe being of the kingdom of heaven.
 This baptism is a burial in water and not a pouring or sprinkling (Acts 8:38–39; Rom 6:4–6; Col 2:12–13).
 Baptism means immersion or dunking from the New Testament Greek word baptizo as the Greek churches know this well.
 There is the only baptism that the believer needs be buried with Christ and rise to salvation.
 Baptism is how believer enter into Christ’s church (Acts 2:41, 47; 1 Cor 12:13).
 Baptism in Jesus’s name is the one baptism.